hamirmahal/FilmFinder/README.md

 ## Getting Started

+Copy and rename `.env.example` to `.env.local` and fill in the appropriate values.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev